clojure/clojure-cheatsheets/src/clj-jvm/README.markdown

 # Clojure/Java cheat sheet generator

-The program `src/generator/core.clj` and accompanying shell script `run.sh` can generate HTML and LaTeX versions of the Clojure/Java cheat sheet.
+The program `src/generator/generator.clj` and accompanying shell script `./scripts/run.sh` can generate HTML and LaTeX versions of the Clojure/Java cheat sheet.
 A suitable LaTeX installation on your computer can then be used to generate PDF files as well.
 They are all generated with structure and symbols specified in the value of `cheatsheet-structure`